Written by Lucky Byfleet

 What makes Greenland green?

 Vikings evidently did appreciate the name ‘Greenland’ and they settled there, hunting walrus for ivory to trade back to Norway.
 They needed the trade routes to survive, so when walrus ivory was surpassed by elephant ivory, brought up in new trade routes from Africa, they became less well off.
-Then the earth entered a cold phase, making more ice in the south of Greenland, they stayed there for another hundred years, hunting seal as well as farming in the ever shortening summer season.
+Even when the earth entered a cold phase, making more ice in the south of Greenland, they stayed there for another hundred years, hunting seal as well as farming in the ever shortening summer season.

 However with less ivory being bought, harsher conditions, the black death in Europe damaging trade, and bad weather – which can wipe out a huge percentage of a population if a storm comes up when people are at sea for example – eventually the settlement failed.
-The Inuits who arrived after the vikings succeeded, they were independent, more flexible, and more focused on hunting instead of farming.
+The Inuits who arrived after the Vikings succeeded, they were independent, more flexible, and more focused on hunting instead of farming.

 So now we know why Greenland is called Greenland because it really was green….but Iceland is not covered in ice, so why is it called Iceland?